GrumpsCat/listed/content/posts/What_Am_I_Reading_About.md

 ### Ottoline Morrell
 British literary hostess, patron of the arts, and key figure in the Bloomsbury Group.

+### The Bloomsbury Group

+The group was united not by a formal manifesto, but by a shared set of aesthetic, philosophical, and personal values.
+Their outlook was shaped by a belief in intellectual freedom, emotional honesty, and the pursuit of beauty in both life and art.

+1. **Art for art’s sake**
+   They believed in the intrinsic value of art and aesthetics, often rejecting Victorian moralism and realism.
+Influenced by Clive Bell’s idea of “significant form,” they saw art as emotionally and intellectually enriching without needing to serve moral or political ends.

+2. **Emphasis on personal relationships**
+   Emotional intimacy, friendship, and honesty were central.
+They valued personal connection over convention, often living unconventionally—rejecting traditional marriage norms, embracing open relationships, and exploring queer identities.

+3. **Intellectual freedom and individualism**
+   Inspired by the philosopher G. E. Moore, especially his work *Principia Ethica*, they emphasized truth, beauty, and friendship as the highest human values.
+Rational discussion, critical thinking, and skepticism of authority were cornerstones of their ethos.

+4. **Pacifism and political engagement**
+   Many were pacifists, especially after World War I. They were also politically progressive—supporting feminism, sexual liberation, and (in some cases) socialism or liberal economics (e.g., Keynes’s economic reforms).

+5. **Rejection of traditional institutions**
+   They were often critical of the church, empire, and traditional class structures.
+Their ideals represented a modernist break from the rigidity and moral certainties of Victorian England.

+In essence, the Bloomsbury Group championed art, intellect, love, and freedom as central to a meaningful life, pushing against the social and artistic conventions of their time.

+### Core Members

+- Virginia Woolf – Novelist and essayist
+- Leonard Woolf – Publisher and political theorist
+- Vanessa Bell – Painter
+- Clive Bell – Art critic
+- Lytton Strachey – Biographer and critic
+- Duncan Grant – Painter and designer
+- Roger Fry – Art critic and promoter of Post-Impressionism
+- E. M. Forster – Novelist (*A Passage to India*, *Howards End*)
+- John Maynard Keynes – Economist

+### Other Associated Figures

+- Desmond MacCarthy – Literary critic and journalist
+- David Garnett – Writer and member of the later "Neo-Pagans"
+- Julian Bell – Poet
+- Angelica Garnett – Memoirist and painter
+- Ottoline Morrell – Socialite and patron
+- Bertrand Russell – Philosopher
+- Lady Cynthia Asquith – Writer and hostess
+- Arthur Waley – Translator and sinologist

 ### Abimael Guzmán
 Maoist leader of the Shining Path, a revolutionary movement in Peru.